Digitoxin1/DiskImageTool/README.md

 DiskImageTool can also open the above image types from within Zip files.

+Greaseweazle Tools and KryoFlux Host Software can be used for importing without requiring a hardware device.

 Suggestions for new features are welcome.

 I have a discord channel set up for the discussion of DiskImageTool at [#diskimagetool](https://discord.gg/7BNMJuf4CR)